Shilpa3107/Apex-Landing/README.md

 ## 📝 Development Notes

-This project was initially scaffolded using an AI-powered tool, which generated the foundational structure and component boilerplate.
-The core UI, including the responsive layout and initial styling, was then refined and customized.
+The core UI, including the responsive layout and initial styling, was refined and customized.
 Key areas of focus for the final interview selection include the overall **UI quality**, the **responsiveness** of the design across different devices, the logical and clean **project structure**, and the **clarity of the documentation**.

 ## 📁 Project Structure